Minimax M3 + Open Design: 100% Free Claude Design Alternative For UI Designs

 Thesis

-Minimax M3 + Open Design: 100% Free Claude Design Alternative For UI Designs teaches a practical interfaces + open design move: AI Stack Engineer shows how to run Open Design, an Apache 2.0, local-first, model-agnostic alternative to Claude's design tool, driven for free by MiniMax M3 through NVIDIA's free build.nvidia.com API endpoint.
+Minimax M3 + Open Design: 100% Free Claude Design Alternative For UI Designs teaches a practical design system move: AI Stack Engineer shows how to run Open Design, an Apache 2.0, local-first, model-agnostic alternative to Claude's design tool, driven for free by MiniMax M3 through NVIDIA's free build.nvidia.com API endpoint.
 He wires M3 into Open Code as the coding agent, then builds a documentation site and a product page to test how the model holds a design system consistent across a long page.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.